 NEW for 2017: Exhibitor Showcase on Thursday morning, in the main conference room.
-Several exhibitors will be partnering with teachers and invited guests to set up display tables in the center of the main conference room.
-This is a new event where you will be able to learn about new products and talk with vendors and teachers, to see how you can integrate these technologies into your classroom.
+Several exhibitors will partnering with teachers and invited guests to set up display tables in the center of the main conference room.
+This was a new event where atendees were able to learn about new products and talk with vendors and teachers, to see how you could integrate a variety of technologies into your classroom.

-Keynote Speakers will focus on this year’s conference theme—Thursday during the VP Recognition luncheon and Friday at the TEEAP Awards Luncheon.
+Keynote Speakers focused on this year’s conference theme—Thursday during the VP Recognition luncheon and Friday at the TEEAP Awards Luncheon.

-Catered Luncheons for VP Recognition on Thursday and the TEEAP Awards on Friday are included for all attendees who pre-register by October 13.
-An onsite cafeteria is available for those who wait to register at the conference.
+Catered Luncheons for VP Recognition on Thursday and the TEEAP Awards on Friday were included for all attendees who pre-register by October 13th.

-Special Interest Sessions will be offered throughout the day on both Thursday and Friday covering a variety of relevant topics.
+Special Interest Sessions were once again offered throughout the day on both Thursday and Friday covering a variety of relevant topics.
 If you have developed a technology and engineering curriculum that works, teach a class, skill, method, process, or technology that would be of interest to other teachers we encourage you to share your experiences.
-Sign Up to be a presenter and click on the Special Interest Session Application link.
-Special session rooms are fully AV equipped.
+Sign Up to be a presenter and click on the 2018 Special Interest Session Application link.
+Special Interest session rooms are fully AV equipped.
 Teachers are always looking for new ideas—please share your successes by signing up to be a presenter!

-Informational Displays on Thursday and Friday will be set up by educational suppliers, vendors, and educational organizations around the perimeter of the main conference meeting room and along the main hallway.
+Informational Displays on Thursday and Friday were set up by educational suppliers, vendors, and educational organizations around the perimeter of the main conference meeting room and along the main hallway.

 Teacher TECHFest on Friday morning in the main conference meeting room.
-TECHfest is a great opportunity for teachers to share a classroom activity, or a favorite project.
+TECHfest was again a great opportunity for teachers to share a classroom activity, or a favorite project.
 Teachers tell us this is one of their favorite parts of the conference!
-Please consider participating in the TECHfest by filling out the online application.
+Please consider participating in the 2018 TECHfest by filling out the online application.

-Industrial Based Educational Collaborative Experience: On Friday afternoon attendees will have an opportunity to see how Sight & Sound Theatres in Lancaster uses 3D printing in its theater sets.
-The tour will also include the structural, mechanical, and electrical portions of their set production process.
-Sign-up sheet at the on-site registration table.
-Space is limited.
+Industrial Based Educational Collaborative Experienc on Friday afternoon attendees had an opportunity to see how Sight & Sound Theatres in Lancaster uses 3D printing in its theater sets.
+The tour also included the structural, mechanical, and electrical portions of their set production process.

-Friday Workshops in CNC Machining and Micro-Machines are being offered at nearby Millersville University.
-If you are interested in either of these workshops, please sign up during on-line registration.
-Cost is $20.00 per person.
+Friday Workshops in CNC Machining and Micro-Machines were offered at nearby Millersville University.

 2017 Special Interest Sessions